If you've heard me refer to a certain popular book as 50 Shades of Slutty, you may think me a prude.

 You would be wrong.

 For instance, I wouldn't at all mind my husband watching Orange is the New Black.
 It is a great show.
-Yeah, there's some graphic female on female sex.
+Yeah, there's some graphic sex.
 Could I do without that?
 Sure.
 But the show is solid.
 The writing is wonderful.
 The point of the show is not the sex.
 The point is the story, and you'd be hard pressed to take an honest look at a women's prison and NOT include girl on girl action and inmates sleeping with guards.
 That's how it is.
 On the other hand, I won't be buying my man a subscription to Hustler.

 That's the difference between the new trend toward over-sexed novels and a book like Sappho's Leap

 Sappho has fascinated me for a while.
 Very few female voices filter down thousands of years.
 Sappho's has.
 Why?
 Maybe it is the universal truth in her simple stanzas.
 We are love.
 Men, women, parents, lovers, etc...

 Love love love love love love.